supabase/realtime/forum/docs/muster-broadcast.md

 last leaves (after a cooldown), a periodic flush sends a batched `:vacant_batch`.
 See the README for the join/leave and rebalance details.

-You don't read the table directly — `targets/3` does it for you, and only after checking a **readiness barrier**: a broadcast carries the sender's cluster-view hash, and the router returns `{:ok, source_nodes}` only when it is `:ready` and agrees with the sender about membership (so its table is provably complete).
+You don't read the table directly. `targets/3` does it for you, and only after checking a **readiness barrier**: a broadcast carries the sender's cluster-view hash, and the router returns `{:ok, source_nodes}` only when it is `:ready` and agrees with the sender about membership (so its table is provably complete).